In the eternal sense, my title is REALLY true. Every one of us carries a VERY fundamentalist belief that either:

 Let's use alcoholism vs being gay as an example ... sin is sin, it makes no difference.
 It is possible to love your alcoholic spouse, sibling or child and hate their sin?
 It is even possible for realize that controlling their sin is HARD ... they have a strong desire of alcohol, however it is killing them.
 You DON'T have to judge their behavior ... you can just love them and do all you can to help (rather than enable) them.

 Even if the alcoholic is your "worst enemy" ... the author of the column for example (I'm joking), or a jihadist wearing a bomb -- they are fellow humans with eternal souls and in light of eternity it is almost believable that they are possible to love!
 Without eternity, the author is right.
-Why would anyone even consider "loving" a deplorable that is obviously wrong, evil, racist, etc?
+Why would anyone even consider "loving" a deplorable that is obviously "wrong, evil, racist, etc"?

-I don't mean to be demeaning, ALL people are closed minded about their beliefs!
+I don't mean to be demeaning, ALL people are closed minded about their beliefs (including me)!
 I had some folks get REALLY nasty with me in the early '80s when I told them that I thought the USSR would be "consigned to the ash heap of history".
 Their certainly that I was completely insane was at least as certain as the column author of his rightness.
 The "experts" had all spoken, how dare I, a mere computer programmer question them!

-'The author is to modest in his application of "belief systems".
+'The author is too modest in his application of "belief systems".
 ALL beliefs, held by ANYONE are resistant to change!
 His, mine, EVERYONES.
 Trying to convince an atheist there is a God is at least as hard as trying to convince a believer that there isn't.
-Trying to convince BO that fracking was drastically going to lower gas prices was just as hard in 2012 as trying to convince this guy that there are MANY Bible believing Christians that are every bit as "well informed" as he is!
+Trying to convince BO that fracking was drastically going to lower gas prices was just as hard in 2012 as trying to convince this guy that there are many Bible believing Christians that are every bit as "well informed" as he is!
 ALL of our belief systems are built on SOMETHING that we consider to be "fundamental".

 In deep-red America, the white Christian god is king, figuratively and literally.
 Religious fundamentalism has shaped most of their belief systems.
 Systems built on a fundamentalist framework are not conducive to introspection, questioning, learning, or change.
 When you have a belief system built on fundamentalism, it isn’t open to outside criticism, especially by anyone not a member of your tribe and in a position of power.
 The problem isn’t that coastal elites don’t understand rural Americans.
 The problem is that rural America doesn’t understand itself and will never listen to anyone outside its bubble.
 It doesn’t matter how “understanding” you are, how well you listen, what language you use…if you are viewed as an outsider, your views will be automatically discounted.
 I’ve had hundreds of discussions with rural white Americans and whenever I present them any information that contradicts their entrenched beliefs, no matter how sound, how unquestionable, how obvious, they will not even entertain the possibility that it might be true.
 Their refusal is a result of the nature of their fundamentalist belief system and the fact that I’m the enemy because I’m an educated liberal.